turingschool/curriculum/source/topics/extract_ratings_service.markdown

 The product listing should still work.

-* app/models/ordered_product.rb
+#### Decoupling from the `OrderedProduct`

-Current code:
+The `OrderedProduct` is asking for all of the ratings by a particular user.

 ```ruby
 Rating.where(user_id: user.id)
 ```

-Change to:
+Change this to:

 ```ruby
 RatingRepository.ratings_by(user)
 ```

-In the rating repository:
+Then, in the rating repository add this code:

 ```ruby
 def self.ratings_by(user)